Courses & Curriculum

 BIO 343 Entomology 4 credits

 Introduction to the diversity and natural history of insects.
-With an emphasis on structure, function, evolution and ecology of this group.
+The structure, function, evolution and ecology of this group are emphasized.
 Laboratory focuses on anatomy, diversity, and classification.
 Lab required.
 Three hours of lecture and three hours of lab per week.
 Prerequisites: BIO 111-112

 BIO 345 Functional Neuroanatomy 3 credits